resource-watch/slate/source/includes/api/_vocabulary.md

 400            | - tags: tags can not be empty. -  | `tags` body fields is empty
 400            | - tags: tags check failed. -  | Either the `tags` or `applications` body fields are missing or have an invalid value
 401            | Unauthorized   | You are not authenticated.
-403            | Forbidden      | You are trying to create a vocabulary for resource which `application` value is not associated with your user account.
+403            | Forbidden      | You are trying to create a vocabulary for a resource whose `application` value is not associated with your user account.
 404            | 404 - {\"errors\":[{\"status\":404,\"detail\":\"Dataset with id `<dataset id>` doesn't exist\"}]}      | You are trying to create a vocabulary for a dataset that doesn't exist.

 ### Creating multiple vocabularies/tags for a resource